SohailaAbdelazim/InstaPay-SwSystem-/README.md

 # Instapay -  Application Projcet
 This repository contains the source code for an application developed using Java.
-The application allows users to .
+The application allows users to transfer money or pay their bills.
+The services are:
+  a.
+Transfer to another Instapay account
+  b.
+Transfer to Bank Account
+  c.
+Transfer To a Mobile Wallet through a wallet providers: Wallet providers can be
+      telecommunication companies that provide wallets (e.g., Vodafone Cash), banks that provide wallets (e.g., CIB), or electronic payment companies (e.g., Fawry).
+  d.
+Paying utilities’ bills, where such bills can be for Gas, Electricity, or Water.
+  e.
+Inquire about his balance.

 # Files Included
-- src: Contains the Java source code for the application
+- src: Contains the Java source code for the application.
+- SDS Doument: Contains class & sequnce diagrams.
-- README.txt: This file, explaining the contents of the repository
+- README.txt: This file, explaining the contents of the repository.

 # Tools Used
 The application was developed using the following tools: